 "They were very proud of their achievement in terms of beginning to close this, and missing fewer runs, and I think they’re very chagrined to see this going in the opposite direction."

-The June baseline period was a relatively placid time at Muni, well before the MTA implemented the current round of budget cuts.
+The June baseline period was a relatively placid time at Muni,

 In real numbers, the average number of missed runs in the four weeks between January 18 and February 12, including weekdays only, jumped to 45.3 per day.
 In the first four weeks of June (again, weekdays only,) it was 25.2 per day.
 A bump in vehicles unavailable due to mechanical problems also contributed to the increase, but operator availability was by far the driving factor.